 If you use Google Drive for work or school, Google will automatically evaluate any files that are shared with you from outside of your organization for phishing or malware.
 If detected, Google will block your access to the file in order to protect you.
+When Google identifies a file as likely spam, it’s either blocked or redirected to spam view.
+Learn how to mark or unmark spam in Drive.

 If Google identifies a Drive user who violates the Acceptable Use Policy, Google reserves the right to immediately suspend the user.
 Google uses reCAPTCHA to help protect against fraudulent and abusive activity within Google Drive.
 If the problem is throughout your organization, Google reserves the right to suspend the entire account and deny administrator access to all the Google Workspace services.
 In such cases, Google will send a notification to the registered secondary email address of the primary administrator.